vaibhavarena/Concurrent_traffic_simulation/README.md

 # Concurrent_traffic_simulation

 <p>The implementation of Concurrent traffic simulation, the fourth project in Udacity C++ Nanodegree.
-The vehicles
+In this project, the vehicles
-are run as different tasks which access the same thread queue and message queue.
-Both the queus are protected by resource locking mechanism in C++.
+are run as different tasks, and they have access to the same thread queue and message queue, which are protected by resource locking mechanism in C++.
 The vehicles wait in thread queue when they reach an intersection and are released in First in First out order.</p>